-Summary of Responses Council Response Most respondents agreed with the It is acknowledged that some of the proposed assessment method however suitability criteria will require some of those in agreement did stress the professional judgement rather than need to acknowledge that this stage of the being necessarily clear cut.
-To assessment is not necessarily clear cut.
-It ensure transparency reasons will be was also suggested that the suitability clearly stated for the suitability assessment should also look at judgements that have been made. environmental opportunities posed by sites Also the proposed approach to and consider if an alternative use may be consultation and engagement should more suitable than housing.
-In terms of ensure that judgements on suitability concerns raised it was commented that a are well informed and subject to number of the factors are quite subjective. review by stakeholders.
-It was suggested that before discounting sites as unsuitable they should be It is the role of the SHLAA to discussed with site promoters, as some consider whether sites are suitable issues could be easily mitigated.
-There for housing and it is not within the

-Summary of Responses Council Response were some differences in opinion between different respondents on the weighting that should be given to environmental factors in the assessment.
+Most respondents agreed with the proposed assessment method however some of those in agreement did stress the need to acknowledge that this stage of the assessment is not necessarily clear cut.
+It was also suggested that the suitability assessment should also look at environmental opportunities posed by sites and consider if an alternative use may be more suitable than housing.
+In terms of concerns raised it was commented that a number of the factors are quite subjective.
+It was suggested that before discounting sites as unsuitable they should be discussed with site promoters, as some issues could be easily mitigated.
+There were some differences in opinion between different respondents on the weighting that should be given to environmental factors in the assessment.
 There was also a suggestion that the suitability assessment should not include the current development plan, as this could be subject to change, and that only national policy and designations should be taken into account.
-Various advice and suggestions were provided on how the assessment may be undertaken in relation to the historic environment, natural environment, electricity and gas transmission assets, foul and surface water drainage, level crossings, sports and recreation provision, and geodiversity. remit of the study to determine whether sites might be 'more suitable' for other uses.
-However this type of judgement can take place through the Local Plan review process more widely.
-It is not agreed that the suitability assessment should not assess sites with regards the development plan position, but it is acknowledged that sites should not be considered unsuitable if they are contrary to a Local Plan policy that is under review.
-Regard will be had to emerging Local Plan policy options in preparing the SHLAA, and as the Local Plan progresses it may be necessary to revise the assessment of some sites in the SHLAA.
-The comments made on more detailed aspects of the assessment have been reviewed and incorporated into the assessment template.
+Various advice and suggestions were provided on how the assessment may be undertaken in relation to the historic environment, natural environment, electricity and gas transmission assets, foul and surface water drainage, level crossings, sports and recreation provision, and geodiversity.